CharlesGodwin/3DPrinting/Adimlab_bed_offset.md

 ; ready to go
 </pre>

 Be sure the bed size is set to 315,315.
 The printer's documentation says the build size is 310, 310 but the bed is larger.
-Once this gcode has been enabled, any layout in the slicer will exactly match the final position of the model on the printer bed.
+Once this gcode has been enabled, any layout in the slicer will match the final position of the model on the printer bed.

 The offset values of 3X and 12.5Y are based on observation of my printer.
 If you think they need revision or fine tuning, just change them in your gcode.

 If you have questions, comments or problems please open an issue on the github repository. https://github.com/CharlesGodwin/3DPrinting